nicolasard/fiserv-gateway-examples/URU_Market/README.md

 ## IPG URUGUAY

 ### Inquiery Order
 This is allow you to get the details of a transaction.

 Ex: IPG_InquiryOrder.xml

 ### Recurrent Type Transaction

 This kind of transactions applies for subscriptions, when the cardholder is going to be charged regulary.

-:no_entry_sign: Please note that we only support recurrent type for *Sale* transactions and *without installments*. *We don't support PREAUTH in this type of transactions*
+:no_entry_sign: Please note that we only support recurrent type functions for **Sale** transactions and **without installments**. **We also don't support PREAUTH in recurrent transactions.**

 The first transaction needs to be taged with